microsoft/FS-Mol/README.md

 ```

 ### GNN-MAML pre-training and evaluation

+The GNN-MAML model consists of a GNN operating on the molecular graph representations of the dataset.
+The model consists of a $8$-layer GNN with node-embedding dimension $128$.
+The GNN uses "Edge-MLP" message passing [ref]().
+The model was trained with a support set size of $16$ according to the MAML procedure [Finn 2017](http://proceedings.mlr.press/v70/finn17a/finn17a.pdf).
+The hyperparameters used in the model checkpoint are default settings of `maml_train.py`.

 The current defaults were used to train the final versions of GNN-MAML available here.